dojo/docs/dijit/_WidgetBase.rst

 dijit._WidgetBase
 =================

-:Authors: Bill Keese, Nikolai Onken, Marcus Reimann
-:Project owner: Bill Keese
-:Available: since V1.6

 .. contents::
    :depth: 2

 Introduction
 ============

-`dijit._WidgetBase <http://dojotoolkit.org/api/dijit/_WidgetBase>`_ is the base class for all widgets in dijit, and in general is the base class for all dojo based widgets.
+dijit._WidgetBase is the base class for all widgets in dijit, and in general is the base class for all dojo based widgets.
 Usually widgets also extend other mixins such as :ref:`dijit._TemplatedMixin <dijit/_TemplatedMixin>`.